hy-THU/DPM/README.md

 ## Dirichlet Process Mixture
-A kind of Non-parameter Bayesian model
+A kind of Nonparametric Bayesian model